risabbir/TaskGlide/README.md

     *   Replace the other placeholder values with your actual credentials.

 3.  **Security Rules:**
     *   **Firestore:** Set appropriate security rules for your Firestore database.
-For development, you might start with more open rules, but ensure they are secure for production.
+Go to Firestore Database -> Rules in the Firebase console.
         *Example (allow read/write if authenticated):*
         ```rules
         rules_version = '2';